-Chicago is home to some of the best Mexican food restaurants with spicy eats found in small hole-in-the-wall eateries to large restaurants all over the city.
+Chicago is home to some of the best Mexican restaurants, with spicy eats found in small hole-in-the-wall spots to large, fun restaurants all over the city.
 From the best tacos to spicy pozole, these eateries will serve the tastiest Mexican meals.
-We have compiled a list of our best Mexican food restaurants.
+Check out this list of our favorite Mexican restaurants in Chicago, IL.

 855 W.North Ave Chicago, Illinois 60642

 Uncle Julio’s, established in 1993, is among the top Mexican restaurants in Chicago .
 The Tex-Mex style menu has classic Mexican dishes such as tamales served with a Chile sauce or New Mexico red sauce, chicken & steak fajitas, filet mignon, and bacon-wrapped shrimp.
 The food is made with fresh ingredients, which keeps us going back.
 There are different flavored margaritas, with a favorite being the Margarita of the day, which is made of Lunazula Tequila, and St. Germain mixed with fresh seasonal fruit.
 We love the fact that their sauces are freshly made every day, and you can decide how spicy you want them to be.
 The mole is freshly made at the table and is another huge attraction of Uncle Julio’s.

 5 Rabanitos is the ultimate definition of Mexican food, with an extensive menu offering over 3,500 food items on the menu.
 The mouth-watering options available include a great selection of vegetarian meals, a ton of taco selections, tortillas, and the meat dishes, done to perfection.
 The only problem with the Bring Your Bottle restaurant located in Pilsen is that all the food is really good and because of the variety of the menu, we keep going back to sample all the food options.